PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

 - For `Terminated tab`,

   - Testamentary Trust is not available in the Terminated tab.
-  - So there is no any section available in the Terminated tab.
+  - So here, we don't need to show a separate table.

 - `Trust` tab will applicable for the all legal entities.